edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

 !!! edgey "Edgex 3.0"
     For EdgeX 3.0 the **SecretStore** configuration has been removed from each service's configuration files.
 It has default values which can be overridden with environment variables.
 See the [SecretStore Overrides](../../microservices/configuration/CommonEnvironmentVariables/#secretstore-overrides) section for more details.

 Note that the service key , i.e.`device-onvif-camera`, must be used for the `Path` and in the `TokenFile` path to keep it consistent and easier to maintain.
 These are now part of the built in default values for the **SecretStore** configuration.
-Then the add-on service's service key must be added to the EdgeX service `secretstore-setup`'s`ADD_SECRETSTORE_TOKENS` environment variable in the `environment` section of `docker-compose` as the example shown below:
+Then the add-on service's service key must be added to the EdgeX service `secretstore-setup`'s`EDGEX_ADD_SECRETSTORE_TOKENS` environment variable in the `environment` section of `docker-compose` as the example shown below:

 ```yaml